gaurstrill/-Sunrise-Serenade-A-Rockstar-s-Code-to-Love-and-Dawn/README.md

 Sunrise Serenade is a lyrical representation of emotions, depicted through code.
 It embodies the journey of a rockstar, seeking love and inspiration amidst the dawn and sunshine.
 Through the power of programming, this project encapsulates the essence of poetic verses into executable lines.

 ## Features
-- Uses the Rockstan programming lang to Capture the imagery of dawn and sunshine as metaphors for love and inspiration.
+- Uses the Rockstar programming lang to Capture the imagery of dawn and sunshine as metaphors for love and inspiration.
 - Expresses emotions through code comments and variable names.
 - Represents the ebb and flow of emotions in a poetic narrative structure.
 - Provides a unique and creative approach to coding projects.